-- a) We have obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit and made due verification thereof; - In our opinion, proper books of accounts, records and other statutory books as required by law have been kept by the Company so far as it appeared from our examinations of those books; - The Financial Statements of the company together with the annexed notes dealt with by the report are in agreement with the books of account and returns. - d) The expenditure incurred was for the purposes of the Company's business.
+- b) In our opinion, proper books of accounts, records and other statutory books as required by law have been kept by the Company so far as it appeared from our examinations of those books; - c) The Financial Statements of the company together with the annexed notes dealt with by the report are in agreement with the books of account and returns. - The expenditure incurred was for the purposes of the Company's business.